abdulazezms/ecommerce-spring-angular-oauth/README.md

 - Shopping cart functionality to add, remove, and manage selected items.
 - Okta integration for secure user authentication and authorization.
 - Order history to track past orders.
+- Payment processing with Stripe.
+- Producing order events with Kafka.
+- Consuming order events and sending notifications to customers.

 ## Technologies Used